fernandoem88/react-requests-manager/README.md

 ### Single type

-the "Single" type is the default one. so it's not mandatory to wrap the async action by it but it's still a good practice to do so in order to keep all requests' definition uniform. so we can wrap the _fetchUsers_ request without alterating its behaviour!
+the "Single" type is the default one.
+So it's not mandatory to wrap the async action but it's still a good practice to do so in order to keep all requests' definition uniform.
+So we can wrap the _fetchUsers_ request without alterating its behaviour!

 ```ts
 import { Single } from 'react-requests-manager'